Three students have been selected as emerging writer fellows to take part in a collaborative residency in Indonesia.

 Students selected for 2018 are Fiona Murphy and Andy Butler in the Associate Degree in Professional Writing and Editing and Saaro Umar in the Bachelor of Arts (Creative Writing).

-The fellows will participate in a 10-day intensive workshop in Jakarta and Yogyakarta, Indonesia, in May with established and early career writers from across the Asia-Pacific region with travel costs paid for.
+in May, the fellows will take part in a 10-day intensive workshop in Jakarta and Yogyakarta with established and early career writers from across the Asia-Pacific.

-In August 2018 they will also be involved in WrICE activities during the Melbourne Writers Festival.
+They will also be involved in WrICE activities during the 2018 Melbourne Writers Festival in August.

-RMIT's 2017 fellow, Elsa Fitzgerald, a student in the Bachelor of Arts (Creative Writing) who participated in the WrICE program in the Philippines this year, said the experience made her feel connected to a community of writers.
+Else Fitzgerald, a student in the Bachelor of Arts (Creative Writing) and a 2017 WrICE fellow who travelled to The Philippines, said the experience made her feel connected to a community of writers.

 “The project I've been working on over the past year explores landscapes and how they will change and shift, moving into a future affected by climate change, and it has been so humbling and eye-opening to spend time with writers from different countries and cultures and backgrounds, hearing their perspectives on the world we share,” she said.